voicegain/platform/ANNOUNCE.md

 * QA-767	Web Console: Fix - Shortcut keys are not working properly.

 All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
 If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Maintenance release 1.95.1 is scheduled for 12/20/2023 between 1pm and 3pm CST

-Changes:
-* BE-1343  Add property builtin.grammar.output.flavor to dynamic grammar

-All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
-If nothing is reported in the specific category then it means there were no such relevant changes in this release.

-### Minor release 1.95.0 is scheduled for 12/07/2023 between 3:00pm and 6:00pm CST

-New functionality in the Transcribe App:
-* BE-1255	TA: After new content is loaded by clicking "Load More" the page should scroll to the same place as before
-* BE-1256	TA: Do not truncate meeting names if not needed
-* BE-1274	TA: Check sizes of all Zoom folder files before starting upload and not during
-* BE-1276	TA: Add our own controls over the small video window of Shaka Player
-* QA-719	TA: Now, after search the page scrolls past "Get Started" and "Actions" to results
-* QA-720	TA: Share link now does proper redirect back to the share link if login is required

-New functionality in other platform components:
-* BE-996	App Selector: Tweaks on the Signup page
-* BE-1143	Upgrade from GCP container registry to artifact registry
-* BE-1176	A method to stream words to ml-svc and get SA results
-* BE-1197	Web Console: Show an error if phone number purchase fails
-* BE-1209	Web Console: Show any error that occurs when creating a context
-* BE-1233	Web Console: In edge deployments view make the number of rows per page configurable
-* BE-1262	add /opt/voicegain/bin and /home/voicegain mounts to a k8s containe
-* BE-1288	Support semicolons as query string separators in dynamic-grammar
-* BE-1289	Support returning SWI_literal in dynamic-grammar
-* BE-1290	Updated Grafana in edge deployment task
-* BE-1291	Configure Sentry on Edge
-* BE-1292	Create security policy for sentry.io on Transcribe App
-* BE-1318	Web Console: Add more voices to AIVR App selection
-* BE-1321	Deploy llm-svc to qa and prod
-* BE-1323	Report llm-svc gpt cost for each session
-* BE-1326	Support both builtin grammar:digits and grammar:digit

-Changes related to Integrity of Processing (fixes):
-* BE-1221	TA: Fix - Uncaught TypeError: Cannot read properties of null
-* BE-1257	TA: Fix - For Duration the sorting toggle is placed weird
-* BE-1259	TA: Fix - Keywords and tags displayed are missing spaces between them
-* BE-1261	TA: Fix -Show correct color for each project in Project filter
-* BE-1277	TA: Fix - Sometimes the Zoom Meeting Assistant page show stale value of the installed version
-* BE-1299	TA: Fix - When searching for text in meetings on home page, the API request should not contain any sort parameters
-* BE-1304	TA: Fix - POST /auth-svc/auth/login/openid fails if the User account exists but is only in the CREATED state
-* BE-1313	TA: Fix - weird behavior of Project search
-* BE-1314	TA: Fix - Weird logic for showing Move button on multiple selects
-* BE-1317	TA: Fix - On Edge the option to add users to project is not visible to the Project Owner
-* QA-651	TA: Fix - Date formats should not get translated in other languages.
-* QA-657	TA: Fix - File submit fails if we change project after upload and before submit.
-* QA-677	TA: Fix - Show current month in the right pane of the calendar
-* QA-698	TA: Fix - Project search by name is not working properly.
-* QA-699	TA: Fix - At the time save Transcript if we change the project then getting error
-* QA-700	TA: Fix - User is able to update the email in update payment but updated mail is not showing after saved
-* QA-701	TA: Fix - Add user- There should be words limit for entering the name
-* QA-705	TA: Fix - Tag for the voice signature showing like a single word not showing any gap between them.
-* QA-706	TA: Fix - Overlapping text in Download option when Spanish or German language is selected
-* QA-716	TA: Fix - If the chat is long then White blank screen showing after the Video
-* QA-717	TA: Fix - On large Chat video view -closed captioning, Video minimize buttons is not working
-* QA-721	TA: Fix -  My Shares page stuck on loading after we Edit a share.
-* QA-725	TA: Fix - User should only able to delete the voice signature by clicking on the delete icon.
-* QA-727	TA: Fix - mouse hover on the Regenerate button showing in English when Hindi language is selected.
-* QA-732	TA: Fix - There should be a limit for max allowed char for the project name.
-* QA-733	TA: Fix - My shares table - tags should be separated.
-* QA-735	TA: Fix - Restart when adding a new voice signature is not working properly.
-* QA-736	TA: Fix - On the archival text reduction page, unable to save the updated time as the save button not enabled when changing days.
-* QA-741	TA: Fix - On Advance search Project check box is not showing similar for all project
-* QA-743	TA: Fix - On Changing the setting of "Start of the calendar week" from Sunday to Monday and vice versa getting the error of enter valid data
-* QA-744	TA: Fix - Invited user is able to move the transcript of Admin project But the Admin is not able to move the transcribe to User project and also the error message is not showing on the Frontend
-* QA-749	TA: Fix - Project creation page-users page is missing
-* QA-753	TA: Fix - Re-Upload option is showing for Recording and Browser.
-* QA-757	TA: Fix - On navigating back from the browser arrow from the large video mode then left menu disappear from the screen
-* BE-1200	Admin Tool: Fix - Duplicated Search button label
-* BE-1280	Fix - RexServerLauncher bean should start before all controllers
-* BE-1296	Fix - Rate-limit cleanup cronjob is not created on CHD environment
-* BE-1305	Fix - meta.<rule_name>.text should also include text in its reference rules
-* BE-1316	Fix - audio-server fails to start on Edge
-* BE-1319	Fix - audio-server fails to compute duration of down-sampled audio generated by maryTTS
-* BE-1327	Fix - dtmf currency grammar doesn't work
-* BE-1329	Fix - Missing Content-Length header in the response of GET /private/synthesis
-* BE-716	Fix - Grafana image rendering in version 8
-* QA-708	Web Console: Fix - Incorrect pop-up msg when updating company address in account settings.

-All changes affecting Security, Availability, Integrity of Processing, Confidentiality, Privacy are reported as such above.
-If nothing is reported in the specific category then it means there were no such relevant changes in this release.